 As a host, you’ll be on your feet all day, moving from table to table.
 If you’re already working in the industry, you’ll probably have a great pair of specially-designed restaurant shoes which provide comfort throughout your entire shift.
-But if you don’t, you’ll want to invest in a pair of quality, professional, and safe shoes that will get you through your long shift AND get you home safe.
+But if you don’t, you’ll want to invest in a pair of quality, professional, and safe shoes that will get you through your long shift AND get you home safely.

 Slip-resistant shoes are especially important for hostesses as slips are the number one cause of accidents in restaurants.
 So, why worry about falling on the first day?
 You can be safe with SHOES FOR CREWS EUROPE LTD.'s specialist resturant slip-resistant shoes.
 They’re a good investment for both the interview, and when you land the job.

 How Our New Technology Helps Hosts Stay Safe All Day